Popstars (British TV series): Aftermath

 The first series of Popstars proved popular with audiences, and was a ratings hit for ITV.
 However, Simon Fuller used the Popstars format as inspiration for his new TV show Pop Idol, which was broadcast on ITV soon after Popstars.
 Pop Idol, which included audience voting and live performances, proved even more popular than Popstars with the viewing public, and these elements were worked into the second series of Popstars (named Popstars: The Rivals) which included audience polls and live singing.
 In 2004, another show based on Popstars, which went on to become even more popular than Popstars or Pop Idol, was created by Simon Cowell—The X Factor.

 Episodes and ratings

+Home media

+On 19 March 2001, following the conclusion of the series, a VHS featuring a compilation of clips from the series and interviews with the contestants was released, followed by a DVD release a week later.
+Both were released by Video Collection International and Granada Media.